swanev/lidotest/monitoring/README.md

 ------------

-Role tags
+Role tags:
 --------------

-never - For tasks which has to be done only once at first time installation procedure and shouldn't been launched by default. install - For first time installation procedure. install-loki-plugin - Run installation of Loki plugin for Docker.
-Included in "install" and "never" tags. enable-loki-plugin - Enabled Loki plugin for Docker.
-Included to "install" and "never" tags. disable-loki-plugin - Disable Loki plugin for Docker.
-Included to "never" tags. uninstall-loki-plugin - Uninstall Loki plugin for DOcker.
-Included to "never" tags. docker-daemon - Run task to reconfigure Docker daemon to grant access for Prometheus service descovery.
-Included in "install" and "never" tags. prepare_dirs - Create dirs for which will be mounted to containers.
-Included in "install" tag. upgrade - Run task when you need to upgrade configs and relaunch containers.
-Included in "install" tag. start - Just run docker-compose up -d.
-Included in "install" tag. remove - Just run docker-compose down
+**never** - For tasks which has to be done only once at first time installation procedure and shouldn't been launched by default.

+**install** - For first time installation procedure.

+**install-loki-plugin** - Run installation of Loki plugin for Docker.
+Included in "install" and "never" tags.

+**enable-loki-plugin** - Enabled Loki plugin for Docker.
+Included to "install" and "never" tags.

+**disable-loki-plugin** - Disable Loki plugin for Docker.
+Included to "never" tags.

+**uninstall-loki-plugin** - Uninstall Loki plugin for DOcker.
+Included to "never" tags.

+**docker-daemon **- Run task to reconfigure Docker daemon to grant access for Prometheus.

+**service descovery**.
+Included in "install" and "never" tags.

+**prepare_dirs** - Create dirs for which will be mounted to containers.
+Included in "install" tag.

+**upgrade** - Run task when you need to upgrade configs and relaunch containers.
+Included in "install" tag.

+**start** - Just run docker-compose up -d.
+Included in "install" tag.

+**remove** - Just run docker-compose down

-Example Playbook
+Example Playbook:
 ----------------

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-For first time installation run:
+***For first time installation run:***

 ansible-playbook --user YOUR_USER_NAME --inventory YOUR_INVENTORY_FILE deploy-monitoring.yml --tags install

-For down and up containers
+***For down and up containers:***

 ansible-playbook --user YOUR_USER_NAME --inventory YOUR_INVENTORY_FILE deploy-monitoring.yml --tags remove,start